 Whoever decided to fuse Mexican with Japanese flavours and roll them up in an upsized sushi roll has my unending gratitude.
 Portland, Oregon will forever be in my heart for introducing me to the sushi burrito and this Crispy Tofu Sushi Burrito brings a little Portland in to my home whenever I need it.

 Like many trends, the sushi burrito’s origin is hazy with many staking claim to the original concept.
 One thing that seems consistent is that this fusion began on the West Coast a few years ago and has been marching east (and north and south) ever since.
 Origins aside I believe any opportunity to smoosh two of my favourite things in to one portable yet wonderfully messy meal is a gift from the kitchen gods.
-Add crispy tofu and I am a pig in mud.
+Add crispy tofu – like in my Crispy Tofu Lemongrass Bowl – and I am a pig in mud.

 HOW TO MAKE A GREAT SUSHI BURRITO | MY CRISPY TOFU SUSHI BURRITO

 The trick to making a great sushi burrito is balance.
 Mexican flavours – think My Super Sneaky Nacho Bowl – are robust and bold while Japanese flavours – like my Japanese-inspired Vegetable Potato Cakes – tend to be more subtle so finding a middle road where both cuisines shine is the trick to creating the perfect sushi burrito.